KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:25`

 **Description**:
-The `DealStage.get_deal_stage` method in the `DealStage` class is likely designed to retrieve information or details about a specific deal stage within the CRM system, identified by the provided `deal_stage_id`.
+The `DealStage.get_deal_stage` method in the `DealStage` class is used to retrieve the stage of a deal based on the provided `deal_stage_id`.
+It is likely called by other methods or classes within the EeazyCRM application that need to know the current stage of a specific deal.

 ---